Diverticular disease and Diverticulitis

 How many attacks has the person had in the past, and over what time frame?
 Has there been an escalation of attacks with shorter duration between events?

 Is the person suffering a persistent low grade “smoldering attack” that has not completely resolved, despite more than one round of antibiotic treatment?

 Has the person suffered additional complications from the diverticulitis infection, such as fistula communication to surrounding structures, such as bladder or vagina?

 Does the person have specific considerations that make the consequences of a future attack more severe?
 Such as medical conditions, diabetes, immunosuppression, or lifestyle issues such as frequent travel outside of the country.

 There are no easy “rules” about the indications for elective surgical care.
 Each case requires individualized assessment.
 During this time of decision-making a person needs an "honest broker"; someone who knows the data and can provide information and guidance toward the best decision for that person, at that time.

 We are the "honest broker" you may be seeking.
 We offer individualized management.
 Through conversation and discussion at our initial consultation (history taking, physical exam, review of past data including hospital reports, labs, cat scans, colonoscopies) our goal is to organize with you all the information specific to your situation.
 Then, placing that information within the larger context of future risk and benefit, we provide treatment recommendations, both surgical and non-surgical.

 As colon and rectal surgeons, our focus of specialty includes the management of diverticulitis.
 We often achieve surgical success incorporating minimally invasive techniques, assisted by laparoscopic or robotic technology.
-Please find information about our use of the laparoscopic and DaVinci robotic platforms through this link.
+Call our office for consultation scheduling.